 - Passenger Services

-I have defined a Passenger Service as a scheduled passenger carrying service which is advertised in a public timetable, including dated seasonal trains.
-Not included are untimetabled special, excursion or workmens’ trains, or diverted services, planned or otherwise.
+Finally, not included are untimetabled special, excursion or workmens’ trains, or diverted services, planned or otherwise.

 The Officially Recorded Closure Date (Official Closure Date or OCD) is usually the “closed on and from” date.
 That is normally the first day, after the last train ran, on which a service would have operated.
 The last day of service would usually be a Friday, Saturday or Sunday depending on the service operating at the time.